By Laura Kemp • 23 July 2021 • 18:34

-Japanese Olympic superfan who spent £30,000 on tickets to the Games is “heartbroken” that spectators were banned.
+Olympic superfan who spent £30,000 on tickets 'heartbroken' at ban on spectators

 Kazunori Takishima said it “breaks his heart” that spectators were banned from attending the games due to Covid.

 Takishima has spent the past 15 years travelling to Olympic Games around the world to support Japan and has dreamt of seeing them in his home city of Tokyo.
 The 45-year-old would have broken the Guinness World Record for attendance at Olympic events had he been able to go.

 He had bought 197 tickets to try to see as many events as possible during the Games, which opened today, July 23.

 “What hurts the most is the time and passion I poured into securing these tickets, not the money,” he said to Sky News.

 “And it breaks my heart that we cannot watch the Games live in person.”